Nicholasli1995/SNVC/README.md

 ## Demo: Detection
 https://user-images.githubusercontent.com/34362048/147870110-398bde6a-4832-47e2-861f-011788023402.mp4

 Refer to DEMO_DET.md to see how to perform frame-by-frame S3DOD with an examplar python script.
-SNVC constructs voxel-based global representaion for 3D object proposals, where the user is free to refine such proposals with an instance-level model.
+SNVC constructs a voxel-based global representation for 3D object proposals, where the user is free to refine such proposals with an instance-level model.
 If you want to generate a video like this, check out the visualization tool in this repo.

 ## Demo: Instance tracking-by-detection
 Refer to DEMO_TBD.md for an examplar tracking-by-detection script.
-Given an initial 3D cuboid prediction, SNVC is capable of constructing a high-resolution local 3D region-of-interest and searches the next position of the object.
+Given an initial 3D cuboid prediction, SNVC is capable of constructing a high-resolution local 3D region-of-interest and searches for the next position of the object.

 ## Demo: Model-agnostic instance-level refinement
 Refer to DEMO_REFINE.md for a script demonstrating how the instance-level modeling capability in this repo can be used with other detectors.
-The instance-level model of SNVC can refine the predictions of different 3D object detectors in a model-agnostic mannner.
+The instance-level model of SNVC can refine the predictions of different 3D object detectors in a model-agnostic manner.
 This means you can use **any** real-time 3D object detector to produce coarse proposals and refine them only when necessary.
 <p align="center">
 <img src="https://github.com/Nicholasli1995/SNVC/blob/main/imgs/diagram.png" height="210"/>
 </p>